Alex-dins/Alex-dins/README.md

 - 👋 Hi, I’m @Alex
-- 👀 I’m interested in Testing
+- 👀 I work as a Software Tester
-- 🌱 I’m currently learning API Testing, Jira, SQL
+- 🌱 I'm into API, Mobile, WEB testing, WEB security and Automate testing
 - 💞️ I’m looking to collaborate on Company where testers needed
 - 📫 How to reach me klancalex@gmail.com